HongyZ1017/cvcw_segmentation/README.md

-Final branches contain the final version of models and results other is testing file.
+Final branch contains the final version of models and results other branches are the testing i have made